mstuart1/Ticks4Science/README.md

 If the sender is using FedEx, they can use this phone number as the shipping phone:  848-932-3146 contact email is CVB@rutgers.edu the url will be ticks.rutgers.edu

+Missing Info:
+1. How will they be notified?
+Text should either provide instructions for accessing new info or collect email for notifications.
+1. Missing insect and spider images on Tick or Insect page
+1. Missing photos on identify tick page